lewagon/dotfiles/02-OOP/03-Cookbook/02-Cookbook/README.md

 You are now going to code a Cookbook application that manages recipes.

-The idea is quite simple: you love cooking, but you need to remember all the recipes you like.
+The idea is this: you love cooking, but you need to remember all the recipes you like.
 This is your cookbook!
 It'll keep a list of your recipes, allowing you to `list` them, `add` new recipes and `remove` others.

 You will build this app using the MVC **pattern** (also used in Rails):
 - Model: what is the basic object you want to manipulate?